Japan flag Fantasy books from Japan

 Description:

 Toru Okada's cat has disappeared.
 His wife is growing more distant every day.
 Then there are the increasingly explicit telephone calls he has recently been receiving.
-As this compelling story unfolds, the tidy suburban realities of Okada's vague and blameless life, spent cooking, reading, listening to jazz and opera and drinking beer at the kitchen table, are turned inside out, and he embarks on a bizarre journey, guided (however obscurely) by a succession of characters, each with a tale to tell.
-'Visionary...a bold and generous book' New York Times 'Murakami weaves textured layers of reality ... continue
+As this compelling story unfolds, the tidy suburban realities of Okada's vague and blameless life, spent cooking, reading, listening to jazz and opera and drinking beer at the kitchen table, are turned inside out, and he embarks on a bizarre journey, guided (however obscurely) by a succession of characters, each with a tale to tell. *Murakami's new book Novelist as a Vocation is available now* 'Visionary...a bold and generous boo... continue